datawitchriv/calculator/README.md

-# calculator
-Basic calculator from a basic programmer
-# 🧮 Calculator
+##🧮 Calculator

-A **basic calculator** written in Python by a *basic programmer™*.
+A basic calculator written in Python by a basic programmer
 Handles addition, subtraction, multiplication, and division with style.

 ---